Fingermark Individualisation

 For which types of cases?

-The NFI is the only laboratory in the world currently applying his validated, probabilistic approach for low quality and partial finger marks.
-It can be used in any of the following circumstances:
+The NFI is one of the few laboratories in the world currently applying a validated and accredited approach for low quality and partial fingermarks.
+The method can be used in the following circumstances:

-• Second opinion: Re-examining traces, in the context of providing a second opinion.
+• Second opinion: re-examining dactyloscopic trace material, in the context of providing a second opinion.

 For more information, please contact our Account Management Team.